Vilar de Mouros Festival: 1996 edition

-1999-2006
+1999–2006

 The civil parish of Vilar de Mouros, Música no Coração and Portoeventos signed a deal regarding the terrains for the festival that permitted the festival to be organized between 1999 and 2004.
 Some highlights from these years were concerts by Bob Dylan, Peter Gabriel, Neil Young, The Pretenders, Alanis Morissette, Iron Maiden, Skunk Anansie, Ben Harper, Manu Chao, UB40, Joe Cocker, The Cure, Rammstein, Robert Plant, Sonic Youth, Lamb, Beck, Bush, Sepultura and Guano Apes.

 At the end of the first concession contract in 2004, Música no Coração and Portoeventos ended their partnership.
 Portoeventos signed a new contract with the civil parish of Vilar de Mouros, without consultation from the Caminha municipality.
 Displeased with the lack of involvement, the Caminha municipality cut its logistic support for the festival.
 The festival went on for two more years, and a 2007 edition was being planned, but ended up being cancelled.

-2014, 2016-present
+2014 edition

 In July 2013, the municipality of Caminha announced that the festival would be revived in 2014.
 The 2014 edition was considered unsuccessful, failing to attract large crowds.
 In 2015, the festival was again cancelled, due to difficulties from the organizers.

+2016–present

 Since 2016, the festival has been organized annually.
-The 2020 edition was cancelled due to Covid-19 pandemic.
+The 2020 edition was cancelled due to the COVID-19 pandemic.
 In 2021 a special edition celebrated the 50th anniversary of 1971 edition with only 400 free tickets available, due to restrictions caused by the pandemic.